Adammonast/JavaScript-Practice/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-This repository is useful for any developer looking to review the essentials for JavaScript.
+This repository is useful for any developer looking to review the essentials of JavaScript.
 Within the each file are fully built-out examples with comments thoroughly explaning what each piece of the code is doing.
 I created and utilized this project for the introduction to JavaScript portion of the Lambda School curriculum.

 Future plans for this project include: adding code challenges with test files to further practice this material.